-- A list of assumed construction phases and the equipment assumed for each phase, consistent with the air quality analysis. - Printouts of input assumptions and predicted output noise levels from the Roadway Noise Construction Model for each phase of construction. - Printouts of vibration propagation calculation sheets for construction equipment showing equations and reference vibration levels and their sources. - Printouts of roadway noise inputs showing, volumes, fleet mix, and speed assumptions and resultant noise levels as calculated by the FHWA model. - If specifications are provided by the project sponsor such that a quantitative analysis of stationary noise sources is possible (HVAC, generators), noise level prediction calculations will be provided.
+- A list of assumed construction phases and the equipment assumed for each phase, consistent with the air quality analysis. - A figure indicating the areas of construction phasing, assumed locations of operational stationary noise sources, and locations of noise-sensitive receptors. - Printouts of input assumptions and predicted output noise levels from the Roadway Noise Construction Model for each phase of construction. - Printouts of vibration propagation calculation sheets for construction equipment showing equations and reference vibration levels and their sources. - Printouts of roadway noise inputs showing, volumes, fleet mix, and speed assumptions and resultant noise levels as calculated by the FHWA model.